booty/writing/ideas-about-software-development.md

 **Corollary:** The test suite is part of your software.
 Therefore It requires maintainance and optimization.

 ## Code Review Isn't Optional
 This is a great opportunity to make code better, and ensure it's as good as it can be before it gets merged.
 Egos must be left at the door.
+Feedback must be constructive and actionable: a high percentage of your comments' on others' PRs should probably include code/pseudocode.

-There shouldn't be any real surprises at review time because all the major issues should be discussed before that point.
+There shouldn't be any real surprises at review time.
+All the major issues should have been discussed before that point.

 ## Daily Standups Probably Aren't Optional
 Don't let your programmers go dark.
 Don't hover over them, either.
 Daily standup meetings are a happy medium.
-Management and developers should have a shared understanding of what everybody's doing today and, at a minimum, for the next week.
+Management and developers should have a shared understanding of what everybody's doing today and (at a minimum) for the next week.

 ## A Task Management System Isn't Optional
 In the beginning, this can be as simple as a shared Google Doc of things to do.
 At some point you will outgrow this.